 If you’re on any prescription-only medication, the best solution is to bring enough supply for a full year.
 Some specific medications may not be available abroad.
 Keep your medication in the original box or container with your doctor’s prescription, as customs may ask to see it.

-If you are unable to bring your medication with you for the duration of your stay, you can always go see a local doctor and ask for a new prescription.
-Make sure to have up-to-date health history info—the “go see your regular doctor before the trip” tip still applies.
+Some countries will restrict the amount of prescription medication you can carry (e.g. Canada will only allow you to bring 90 days’ worth).
+If you are unable to bring enough medication with you for the duration of your stay, you can always attend a walk-in clinic in your WHV country and ask for a new prescription.
+Make sure to have up-to-date health history info and a copy of the prescription you normally get at home, to help the doctor prescribe the right type of medication.

-A bandage or over-the-counter painkiller might do the trick but sometimes, you do have to see a healthcare professional.
-Keep in mind that healthcare can be very expensive abroad, even for common illnesses like the flu—as a temporary resident, you won’t benefit from the health insurance system coverage typically offered to citizens and permanent residents.
+A band-aid or over-the-counter painkiller might do the trick sometimes, but in more serious situations, you will need to see a healthcare professional.
+Keep in mind that healthcare can be very expensive abroad, even for common illnesses—as a temporary resident, you won’t benefit from the health insurance system typically offered to citizens and permanent residents.

-The smart move is to buy health insurance coverage before the trip, even if proof of insurance isn’t required as part of your Working Holiday permit application.
+The smart move is to buy health insurance coverage before the trip, even if proof of insurance isn’t required as part of your WHV application.
+We’ve heard from many travellers who didn’t have health insurance and ended up paying thousands—or even tens of thousands—out of pocket for healthcare.

 Add to my favorites